 Remains confirmed as those of missing Texas college student

-This photo provided by Alpine Police Department shows Robert Fabian.
-Human remains found in a shallow West Texas grave last week have been identified conclusively as those of missing college student Zuzu Verk, investigators confirmed Monday, Feb.
-6, 2017.
+Human remains found in a shallow West Texas grave last week have been identified conclusively as those of a missing college student, investigators confirmed Monday.
+Dental records helped confirm the identity of Zuzu Verk, a 22-year-old Sul Ross State University student from Keller, a Fort Worth suburb, Brewster County Sheriff Ronny Dodson said during a Monday news conference.

 Add your comments below